Salah856/AWS_WhitePapers_Summary/Data_lake.md

 - Using contact ﬂow logs, you can compare customer’s interactions with diﬀerent contact ﬂow versions or trace their interactions through each contact ﬂow.
 - Contact ﬂow logs help you debug and roll back contact ﬂows to previous versions should any issues arise.

+## Contact Lens output ﬁles
+- Using natural language processing (NLP) and speech-to-text analytics, Contact Lens for Amazon Connect provides insights to analyze customer sentiment, identify conversations trends for product feedback, and compliance audits for standard greetings and sign-oﬀs.
+- With advanced conversational search, you can perform a fast full-text search for relevant calls by sentiment scores and non-talk time to identify common utterances that result in positive or negative customer sentiment.
+Contact Lens automatically redacts sensitive personally identiﬁable information (PII) for data privacy.
+- Contact Lens stores metadata for call transcript, sentiment analysis, non-talk time, talk speed, interruptions, and categorization labels in Amazon S3.
+You can create custom visualization or machine learning (ML) models using data from Contact Lens and CTR stored in S3.

+## Agent events streams
+- It captures and store agent activity in S3 via Amazon Kinesis Data Streams.
+- You can create dashboards for near real-time agent reporting such as agent login, agent logout, agent connects with a contact and agent status change.
+- You can integrate agent event streams into workforce management (WFM) solutions for agent staﬃng management or conﬁgure alerts on speciﬁc agent activity.

+## Voice and chat recordings
+- Amazon Connect records a conversation only when a customer connects to an agent.
+When the contact disconnects, the call recordings are available in your S3 bucket, or accessible in the customer's contact trace record (CTR).
+- Amazon Connect redacts, encrypts, and stores voice and chat conversations between the agent and the contact in your S3 bucket for advanced analytics.

+##

 ### References